 The market is moderately fragmented, with many key players including L'Oréal SA, Unilever PLC, Dove, TRESemmé, and Himalaya.

-• Product Innovation: In August 2024, The Kerala Thaali Hair Care Range was introduced by the personal care brand Mamaearth.
+• Product Innovation: In August 2024, the Kerala Thaali Hair Care Range was introduced by the personal care brand Mamaearth.
 This unique variant combines the best of nature's goodness in a comprehensive hair care experience, paying homage to Kerala's rich cultural heritage and natural resources.

 India Shampoo Market Scope: